lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 QSS performance considerations:

-- Using "global" directional derivative calls for inherently atomic QSS derivative accesses is a potentially large performance hit that may make the use of the directional derivatives call less efficient than the (atomic) numerical differentiation that QSS has used.
+- Using directional derivative calls that evaulate the whole derivative vector for inherently atomic QSS derivative accesses is a potentially large performance hit that may make the use of the directional derivatives call less efficient than the (atomic) numerical differentiation that QSS has used.
 If atomic directional derivatives (computing the necessary subset of the Jacobian) can be supported in the near term